-We have previously announced results from two pivotal Phase 3 clinical trials for safety and efficacy of our most advanced investigational drug candidate QNEXA, as a treatment for obesity, and we may continue to analyze the data collected in these trials.
-In addition, the briefing documents prepared by us and the FDA ahead of the Advisory Committee meeting, as well as materials used during that meeting, have been made available to the public.
+We have previously announced results from two pivotal Phase 3 clinical trials for safety and efficacy of our most advanced investigational drug candidate Qnexa, as a treatment for obesity, and we may continue to analyze the data collected in these trials.
+In addition, the briefing documents prepared by us and the FDA ahead of any Advisory Committee meeting, as well as materials used during that meeting, have been made available to the public.
 The meeting materials contain information not previously disclosed to the public.
-The results of the CONQUER study were recently published in Lancet, a peer-reviewed medical journal.
-Top-line results of an extension study, OB-305, were released in the third quarter of 2010.
-Additional details of the results of the SEQUEL study were recently disclosed at a medical meeting and additional details will be available at future meetings.
-Consequently, it is possible that further analysis, presentation and publication of this information and other data on QNEXA may yield information or suggest conclusions not yet known that may negatively impact our ability to obtain regulatory approval for QNEXA as a treatment for obesity or, if approved, market acceptance.
+The results of the CONQUER study were published in Lancet, a peer-reviewed medical journal.
+We anticipate that the results from the EQUIP and SEQUEL studies will also be published in a peer-reviewed medical journal.
+Top-line results of the extension study, OB-305, were released in the third quarter of 2010.
+Additional details of the results of the SEQUEL study have been and will continue to be disclosed at medical meetings and additional details will be available at future meetings.
+Consequently, it is possible that further analysis, presentation and publication of this information and other data on Qnexa may yield information or suggest conclusions not yet known that may negatively impact our ability to obtain regulatory approval for Qnexa as a treatment for obesity or, if approved, market acceptance.